 All crimes should be reported to local law enforcement, Campus Security, and a Campus Security Authority.
 In the event of an emergency, dial 9-1-1.
 For non-emergencies, on the Circleville Campus individuals may contact the Office of Campus Security.
 The on-duty staff member can be reached by calling (740)-412-5337.
 Individuals may also visit the security office on the second floor of the Dean and Diana Hickman Student Center.
-The Pickaway Sherriff's Department may be reached at (740)-474-2176.
+The Pickaway Sherriff' Department may be reached at (740)-474-2176.
+To dial from any campus phone, first dial "2-1" and then the desired number.